Super-Protocol/docs/docs/marketplace/guides/log-in.md

 To log in as a Web3 user, you need the MetaMask browser extension.
 MetaMask is one of the most popular software cryptocurrency wallets for Ethereum and EVM-compatible blockchains like Polygon.

-If you do not have MetaMask installed, complete [Step 1-1](/marketplace/guides/log-in#step-1-1-install-metamask) to install it and create a new Ethereum account or, using another term, an EVM wallet address.
+If you do not have MetaMask installed, complete [Step 1-1](/marketplace/guides/log-in#step-1-1-install-metamask) to install it and create a new EVM wallet address.

 If you already have MetaMask installed, complete [Step 1-2](/marketplace/guides/log-in#step-1-2-add-new-account) instead to create a new EVM wallet address.